grantnorwood/expedia-e2e/README.md

 The code has a sample web server and application, and some starter code for our end-to-end test exercises.
 It was created using Facebook's [Create React App](https://github.com/facebook/create-react-app).

 Each exercise is in its own folder, and we'll work through them one by one.
 For each, there will be our starter code, as well as the full solution.

+The example app called "Verbo" exists in the `/verbo` directory.
+We'll run our e2e tests against this app running on http://localhost:3000.

 ### Clone the workshop repo from GitHub